 What's Holding You Back From Success?
 Your Attitude

-The late to 2013 movie Internship starring Vince Vaught and Owen Wilson may be late to pop culture references, but it does tell us one thing: Never give up.
+The recently released 2013 movie The Internship starring Vince Vaughn and Owen Wilson may be late to pop culture references, but it does tell us one thing: Never give up.

 …it’s not really a search for talent.
 It’s a search for attitude.
 There are a few jobs where straight up skills are all we ask for.
 Perhaps in the first violinist in a string quartet.
 But in fact, even there, what actually separates winners from losers isn’t talent, it’s attitude.